Take a look around the Kirkstyle Inn and Rooms, the little pub in the country that’s perfect for a weekend getaway

 Your stay at the Kirkstyle Inn will be in one of the four rooms across the courtyard in the building below.

 Inside, the building is peaceful and elegant, with quirky photos and prints on the walls.
-We headed up to our room on the first floor.
+I headed up to my room on the first floor.

 The room was much larger than I had expected, and continues with the same elegant decor of the entrance hall.